-Editor Forest HILLS BULLETIN:
+Editor Forest Hills Bulletin:

-Forest Hills is, indeed, the most unique and fitting place to hold the "Conference of a few Oriental Christian students," who are attempting to meet world problems with peaceful The entire community and surroundings are calm, restful and sober, with broad world-outlook, harmonizing perfectly with the spirit and purpose of the conferperfectly with the spirit and purpose of the conference.
-We delegates have been deeply touched by the broadmindedness, brotherly love, and sympathy of the people of Forest Hills, and believe that the ultimate way of ensuring peace of the world is, not the navy or army, but the Law of Love and the Law of Sacrifice.
-"Love thy neighbor as thyself."
+Forest Hills is, indeed, the most unique and fitting place to hold the "Conference of a few Oriental Christian students," who are attempting to meet world problems with peaceful means.
+The entire community and surroundings are calm, restful and sober, with broad world-outlook, harmonizing perfectly with the spirit and purpose of the conference.
+We delegates have been deeply touched by the broadmindedness, brotherly love, and sympathy of the people of Forest Hills, and believe that the ultimate way of ensuring peace of the world is, not the navy or army, but the Law of Love and the Law of Sacrifice, "Love thy neighbor as thyself."
 GEORGE K. LEE, CANTON, CHINA.